 Talent Works has built websites, run social media campaigns, created new branding, made films, taken photographs, designed print and digital materials, and written stories.

 In 2017, we added training for the students, prototyping with 12 students a project that has been scaled up in 2018.
 51 students were trained in web design, build and publishing, and in client management, before being matched to 25 organisations who needed a new website.

 Talent Works studio

 In December 2018, March 2019 and July 2019 a multi-discipline team of around 30 students worked intensively on up to 18 briefs.
 They made films and animations, built websites, designed print materials, created social media assets, and advised on strategy.

 Generously hosted by Workspace Group at their Kennington Park location, the studio was also supported by volunteers from MullenLowe London, Pulse Films, Collider, Wolf and Player, Drum OMG, SampsonMay, ForPeople, St Luke’s, Trunk, Fat Toad Films, IDEO, Engine Service Design, Good Agency and Weber Shandwick.

-We discovered that local social enterprises, charities and community groups can’t access high-quality communications talent to help them grow.
+We discovered that local social enterprises, charities and community groups find it difficult to access high-quality communications talent to help them grow.
 Students, especially from disadvantaged backgrounds, can struggle to get their first paid work – the job that may kick-start their career.
 Talent Works is designed to address these two challenges.

 Talent Works has helped a wide range of organisations, both large and small, new and established, mostly based in Southwark and Lambeth.